jonaprg/UniCar-App/README.md

 4. Set up Firebase:

-  - Create a new Firebase project at https://console.firebase.google.com.
-  - Generate your Firebase configuration object.
+  - Go to project configuration, and copy the firebase config SDK.
-  - Changes the Firebase configuration in firebaseConfig :
+  - Changes the Firebase configuration in firebaseConfig.js in UniCar-App project :
   ```
 {
   apiKey: 'apikey',